Boat international media presenting at the superyacht design festival

 Stewart Campbell, editor-in-chief, BOAT International

 BOAT's editor-in-chief Stewart Campbell kicked off the festival with a detailed insight into the state of the current superyacht fleet, with data from our Global Order Book, powered by BOATPro.
 He noted that the global fleet of superyachts has grown 611 per cent in the past 40 years, with motor yachts leading the way.
-Campbell said that Italy tops the leaderboard for both the total length and number of projects under construction – 572 superyachts on its order book with an average length of 38.8 meters – while Turkey's order book has grown 8.9 per cent in 12 months, with 146 projects with an average length of 43.9 metres.
+Campbell said that Italy tops the leaderboard for both the total length and number of projects under construction – 572 superyachts on its order book with an average length of 38.8 metres – while Turkey's order book has grown 8.9 per cent in 12 months, with 146 projects with an average length of 43.9 metres.

-Campbell also drew on the significant increase in semi-custom yachts in build during the Covid years, which now make up over 80 per cent of all boats over 24 meters in build or on water.
+Campbell also drew on the significant increase in semi-custom yachts in build during the Covid years, which now make up over 80 per cent of all boats over 24 metres in build or on water.
 He added that Germany remains a leader in the market for the very largest yachts, but the Netherlands is challenging its dominance.

 Shaping horizons: Designing the future of luxury on water